TristanCPP/TristanCPP/README.md

 Southern Arkansas University Computer Science Student.
 Class of 2025 🎓

 I’m currently working part time and in my senior year of Computer Science!
-I am hoping to join the workforce as a software engineer after graduation, work with a great team, and solve cool new challenges!
+Excited to join the workforce and make a difference!

 Languages and Tools: C++, Java, Python, PHP, mySQL and more.